| Title: | Demographic Analysis and Data Manipulation |

 A data frame with 84 rows and the following variables:

-: Calendar year.
+year Calendar year.

-: Age, in life table age groups, with an open age
+age Age, in life table age groups, with an open age

 group of 95+.

-: Counts of deaths, randomly rounded to base 3.
+deaths Counts of deaths, randomly rounded to base 3.

-: Estimates of average annual population.
+popn Estimates of average annual population.

-: Mortality rates (deaths / popn).
+mx Mortality rates (deaths / popn).

 Modified from data in tables "Deaths by age and sex (Annual-Dec)" and "Estimated Resident Population by Age and Sex (1991+) (Annual-Dec)" from Stats NZ online database Infoshare, downloaded on 24 September 2023.

-A modified version of link{nzmort}
+A modified version of link{nzl_mort} where mx

 columns is an rvec, rather than an ordinary